changeworld/azure-docs.ja-jp/articles/resource-manager-troubleshoot-deployments-portal.md

 <properties
-   pageTitle="ポータルでのデプロイ操作の表示 | Microsoft Azure"
-   description="Azure ポータルを使用して、リソース マネージャーのデプロイからのエラーを検出する方法について説明します。"
-   services="azure-resource-manager,virtual-machines"
-   documentationCenter=""
-   tags="top-support-issue"
+   pageTitle="View deployment operations with portal | Microsoft Azure" description="Describes how to use the Azure portal to detect errors from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"